sidwebworks/understanding-node-core/src/streams.md

+# Streams

-# Chapter 5 The implementation of Libuv stream occupies a lot of space in Libuv and is a very core logic.
+mplementation of Libuv stream occupies a lot of space in Libuv and is a very core logic.
 The essence of a stream is to encapsulate operations on file descriptors, such as reading, writing, connecting, and listening.
 Let's first look at the data structure.
 The stream is represented by uv_stream_s in Libuv, which is inherited from uv_handle_s.

 ```cpp
 	 struct uv_stream_s {